kopavel/KiCadLogicalSchemeSimulator/stuff/kicad_symbols/README.md

 ## KiCad Symbols

-For building the schema simulation model, the project utilizes a map file named `SymbolsDescription.xml` located in the 'distro' directory.
+For building the schema simulation net, the project utilizes a map file named `SymbolsDescription.xml` located in the 'distro' directory.
 Another approach is declaring custom fields `SymPartClass` and/or `SymPartParam` directly in KiCad symbols.

 - `SymPartClass` points to the Java class name used for schema part behavior simulation.